PrefectHQ/prefect/docs/tutorials/kubernetes-flow-runner.md

 Now that we have Orion running on Kubernetes, let's talk about running your actual flows and tasks on Kubernetes.
 To demonstrate this, we’ll do three things:

-- Set and environment variable to so we can communicate with the Orion API running in Kubernetes.
+- Set an environment variable to so we can communicate with the Orion API running in Kubernetes.
 - Create a flow and deployment that will run in Kubernetes.
 - Inspect our flow runs that are executing in the Kubernetes cluster.